musicionary/hair-salon/README.md

 Create an application for a hair salon.
 The stylists at the salon work independently, so each client will only belong to a single stylist (one stylist, many clients).

-User Stories:
-As a salon owner, I want to view, add, update and delete stylists.
-As a salon owner, I want to view, add, update and delete clients.
-As a salon owner, I want to add clients to a stylist.

 ## Usage